What can Biden’s Israel visit accomplish after Gaza hospital bombing?

 Blinken said the plan is to “enable humanitarian assistance to flow to civilians in Gaza in a way that does not benefit Hamas”, which launched one of the deadliest attacks on Israel in decades.

-Yet, while it is unclear what impact Israel’s air strikes have had on Hamas, the bombing has obliterated block after block of residential buildings in the besieged enclave.
+Yet, while it is unclear what impact Israel’s air raids have had on Hamas, the bombing has obliterated block after block of residential buildings in the besieged enclave.
 Schools and hospitals have not been spared either, adding to Gaza’s humanitarian crisis.

-Even as Blinken talked about an agreement on humanitarian relief, he did not announce any concrete details and there is no sign that any safe corridors could be set up soon.
+Even as Blinken talked about an agreement on humanitarian relief, he did not announce any concrete details, and there is no sign that any safe corridors could be set up soon.

 On Sunday, he declared that the crucial Rafah crossing – the only path out of Gaza not controlled by Israel – would soon be opened to foreign nationals.